-When it comes to practice ownership, we are living in a gilded age for many.
-Owners have a bullish market of buyers from the corporate consolidator realm seeking their favor.
-This is not news anymore!
-So many have “cashed out” well beyond their expectations financially.
-What they do not know or may not care to know is what more they could have had if they only had asked the right questions or used an intermediary to ask those questions and expand their market of buyers.
+When it comes to practice ownership, we are living in a gilded age, or time of rapid economic growth, for many.
+Owners have a “bull market” of buyers from the corporate consolidator realm seeking their favor, but this is not news anymore.
+So many have “cashed out” well beyond their financial expectations.
+They do not know – or may not care to know – what more they could have had if they only had asked the right questions or used an intermediary to ask those questions and expand their market of buyers.

-Before you even get to price, you need to ask other questions to help select the right buyer.
-After all, you could have many of them lined up, so why not focus on culture fit, your employee contract, and transition expectations at the onset of discussions also!
+Before you even get to the price, you need to ask other questions to select the right buyer.
+After all, you could have many of them lined up, so why not focus on culture fit, your employee contract, and transition expectations at the onset of discussions also?
 What are some questions beyond the basics of price should you be asking?

 - What is your vision for the future?

 - Are you planning on merging or selling to a larger corporation?